Stellar Time Keeping

 or chopper in front of a Photo Multiplier Tube (PMT), or in newer

-in two ways, in one it's just a mask to gate the star light and in the
+used in two ways, in one it's just a mask to gate the star light

-image, as is typical of all these systems, then there will be some
+star image, as is typical of all these systems, then there will be

 starlight.
 This results in a lower signal to noise ratio.